ConocoPhillips Co. (COP). Below are some highlights from the above linked analysis:

 4. Graham Number

-COP is trading at a premium to all four valuations above.
-The stock is trading at a slight discount to its calculated fair value of $65.62.
-COP earned a Star in this section since it is trading at a fair value.
+COP is trading at a discount to only 4.) above.
+The stock is trading at a 39.7% premium to its calculated fair value of $47.03.
+COP did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 2. Debt To Total Capital

 3. Key Metrics

 5. Years of Div.
 Growth

 COP earned one Star in this section for 2.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
 The company has paid a cash dividend to shareholders every year since 1934 and has increased its dividend payments for 13 consecutive years.